fbef0102/Game-Private_Plugin/Plugin_插件/Survivor_人類/l4d_block_ff_shake/readme.md

 * <details><summary>How does it work?</summary>

+	* Before
+		* When teammmates or ai bots shoot you
+			* Has FF damage
+			* Screen shaking
+			* Experiencing recoil
+		* When teammmates or ai bots shoves you
+			* Screen shaking
+			* Experiencing recoil
+	* After
+		* When teammates or ai bots shoot you
+			* No FF damage
+			* No screen shaking
+			* Not getting experiencing recoil
+		* When teammates or ai bots shove you
-	* No friendly fire
+			* No screen shaking
-	* Prevent survivor vision from getting experiencing recoil and screen shaking
+			* Not getting experiencing recoil

-	* This plugin will disable any friendly fire damage (bullet) between survivors, don't install this with other plugins which modify friendly fire damage.
+	* 🟥 This plugin will disable any friendly fire bullet damage between survivors, don't install this with other plugins which modify friendly fire damage.
 		* Molotove, gascan, flame, explosive proptank still does FF damage
 </details>

 * Require | 必要安裝